[React]: Handling Events

 ReactDOM.render(<App />, document.getElementById("root"))

-is a synthetic event which is passed in as argument.e.preventDefault()
+eis a synthetic event which is passed in as argument.e.preventDefault()stops the default action of a selected element

 Using arrow function(ES6) without bind()